GavinGao73/ai-input-safety/use-case.md

 # Primary Use Case

-Scenario:
+Scenario

-- A user is about to paste a piece of text (resume, document summary, application material)
+A user is about to submit text or documents to an AI system, translation engine, or automated platform.

-- Before uploading it to AI or another platform, they want to reduce unnecessary personal exposure
+Before submission, they want to minimize unnecessary sensitive data exposure.

-The tool is used:
+The tool is used

-- Right before uploading
+Immediately before AI submission
-- For a single piece of text
+For a single piece of content or document
+Without storage or persistence
-- Then closed
+Then closed